numerik11/ESP32-Irrigation-Control/README.md

 Can be used with any ESP32 module with the addition of a 6 relay module, you can assign pins in the setup page.
 IO36 is Default Analog pin for Tank Level Sensor on K6-KC868 and with ESP32 Boards.

-Youll need to get a free API Key for weather data at:
+Youll need wifi signal and a free API Key for weather data at:

 [openweathermap.org ](https://home.openweathermap.org/users/sign_up)